+2.1.
+Background:

-- 2.1 Background: - 2.1.1 The Quantifiler Human Kit uses a real-time PCR reaction with fluorescent dye chemistry to estimate the quantity of amplifiable DNA in each test sample. - 2.1.2 DNA quantitation results are interpreted by checking the analysis settings of the ABI 7000 machine, the slope of the standard curve
+- 2.1.1.
+The Quantifiler Human Kit uses a real-time PCR reaction with fluorescent dye chemistry to estimate the quantity of amplifiable DNA in each test sample. - 2.1.2.
+DNA quantitation results are interpreted by checking the analysis settings of the ABI 7000 machine, the slope of the standard curve of the DNA standards, and the R value of the DNA standards.

-2.2 Slope:
+2.2.
+Slope: